vinay-singh27/data-science-micro-projects/README.md

 	_Tools & libraries: torch, Pandas, Seaborn, Matplotlib*

-If you want to connect to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at vinaysin27@gmail.com
+If you want to connect to have a chat with me about the portfolio or collaboration, shoot an email at vinaysin27@gmail.com